University of Illinois Urbana-Champaign: Residence halls

 The university provides housing for undergraduates through 24 residence halls in Urbana and Champaign.
 Incoming freshmen are required to live in student housing (campus or certified) their first year on campus.
 The university also maintains two graduate residence halls, which are restricted to students who are sophomores or above, and three university-owned apartment complexes.
 Some undergraduates choose to move into apartments or the Greek houses after their first year.
 There are a number of private dormitories around campus, as well as 15 private, certified residences that partner with the university to offer a variety of different housing options, including ones that are cooperatives, single-gender or religiously affiliated.
-The university is known for being one of the first universities to provide accommodations for students with disabilities.
-In 2015, the University of Illinois announced that they would be naming its newest residence hall after Carlos Montezuma also known as Wassaja.
-Wassaja is the first Native American graduate and is believed to be one of the first Native Americans to receive a medical degree.
+U of I is known for being one of the first universities to provide accommodations for students with disabilities.
+In 2015, the University of Illinois announced that they would be naming its newest residence hall after Carlos Montezuma, also known as Wassaja.
+He is the first Native American graduate, and is believed to be one of the first Native Americans to receive a medical degree.